andy-brown87/Takeaway-App/README.md

 To use the app you will need:

- Python3 and postgresql installed on your machine,
+`Python3` and `postgresql` installed on your machine,

  ---

-You will also need the following pip3 packages:
+You will also need the following packages:

 `pip3 install flask`

 `pip3 install flask-SWLAlchemy`